 Adults’ involvement is key to helping children develop healthy self-esteem.
 Children need to feel that they are capable and are being valued through the adults’ positive responses.
-There is a need to create physical environments with developmentally appropriate materials which provides challenges and success within children’s reach for them to explore, in a certain sense allowing the children some choice and control.
+There is a need to create physical environments with developmentally appropriate materials that provide challenges and success within children’s reach for them to explore, in a certain sense allowing the children some choice and control.

 Self-esteem changes from day to day or year to year.
-By observing the child’s willingness to explore the environment, control of events and listening to their conversations among peers and adults, may be a way of assessing their self-esteem.
+By observing the child’s willingness to explore the environment and listening to their conversations among peers and adults, they can become ways of assessing their self-esteem.
 However, it should not be based on only one or two statements, we need to be cautious in making interpretations.

 Some ways to help children to build self-esteem are: